econia-labs/emojicoin-dot-fun/src/typescript/sdk/README.md

 ## The EmojicoinClient helper class

+The EmojicoinClient class is a helper class primarily for local and test development.
+It facilitates terse, imperative code to interact with the contract's multiple entry and view functions.

 ### Not intended for web applications

+The EmojicoinClient was primarily made as a utility class for local development.
+The default configuration options are not as explicit as the auto-generated contract classes above.

-The EmojicoinClient is primarily for local and test development.
-Please be mindful of configuration options in the client that are set by default.
+Please be mindful of the default configuration options in the client.
 See [EmojicoinClient] and the [default config] for more details.

+### Using the EmojicoinClient

 You must import the `EmojicoinClient` from the SDK explicitly: